 From V-Core to V-Sol

 The V-Sol wasn’t Vatic’s first stab at full-foam construction.
 In mid-2025, Vatic introduced the V-Core, which featured a polymeric foam core with molded round cells.
 However, isolated bonding issues began surfacing in real-world play, prompting Vatic to halt production and scrap the V-Core line entirely.
-By late July, the company confirmed the pivot: the V-Core was renamed and re-engineered as the V-Sol, with two distinct architectures designed to fix the durability concerns.
+By late July, the company confirmed the pivot: the V-Core was renamed and re-engineered as the V-Sol, with two distinct architectures designed to address the durability concerns.

 • V-Sol Pro (blue): Solid EPP foam core with an EVA perimeter ring.
 Positioned at the powerful end of all-court, designed for controlled pop and a more connected feel.